 At the helm you will find an accessory switch panel.
-Above each switch on the panel is a dedicated circuit breaker to provide over-current protection for the given circuit.
-Refer to the "180-285, 306, 307 DC Accy Wiring Color Fuse/Breaker" on page 6-11 for breaker amperage ratings for each circuit.
+Below each switch on the panel is a dedicated circuit breaker to provide over-current protection for the given circuit.
 Not all boats are equipped with the same accessories.
+See "180-285, 306, 307 DC Accy Wiring Color Fuse/Breaker" on page 6-11 for recommended breaker amperages.
 Consult your dealer for specific information or questions on the accessories included on your boat.

-• Aft and Forward Bilge
+Aft and Forward Bilge